Help us train more life-changing guide dogs.

 Ryder’s impact extends far beyond the practical aspects of assistance.
 He has gifted Laura an intangible sense of liberation and empowerment.
 Laura beautifully expressed, “He’s given me my freedom.
 He’s given me wings.”

-The Power of A Guide Dog
+The Power of a Guide Dog

 Ryder, a remarkable guide dog, has become an unwavering source of freedom and companionship for Laura, his owner.
 The skills he acquired during his training have been life-changing for Laura, empowering her to overcome challenges and embrace new opportunities.